yg211/bert_nli/README.md

 ```

 ## Train the NLI model
-* Run *train.py* and specify what Transformer model you would fine-tune:
+* Run *train.py* and specify what Transformer model you would like to fine tune:
 ```shell script
 python train.py --bert_type bert-large --check_point 1
 ```
-Option "--check_point 1" means we will use the checkpoint technique
+Option "--check_point 1" means that we will use the checkpoint technique
 during training.
-Without using it, the RTX2080 card is not
+Without using it, the RTX2080 card (8GB memory) is not
 able to accommodate the bert-large model.
-But by using
+But note that, by using
 checkpoint, it usually takes longer time to train the model.

-* The trained model (that has the best performance on the dev set)
+The trained model (that has the best performance on the dev set)
 will be saved to directory *output/*.

 ## Test the performance of the trained
-* To test the performance of a trained model on MNLI and SNLI
+* To test the performance of a trained model on the MNLI and SNLI
 dev sets, run the command below:
 ```shell script
 python test_trained_model.py --bert_type bert-large
 ```

 **BERT-base**

 Accuracy: 0.8608.
 |  | Contradiction | Entail | Neutral |
 |-------|-----------|--------|----|